Battery-operated mid-infrared diode laser frequency combs: Introduction

 \section{Introduction}

-Access to the mid-infrared (MIR) spectral region (3--5 \textmu m) plays a vital role for molecular spectroscopy due to the presence of strong ro-vibrational transitions of many environmentally-important species in this band.
+Access to the MIR spectral region (3--5~\textmu m) plays a vital role for molecular spectroscopy due to the presence of strong ro-vibrational transitions of many environmentally-important species in this band.
 High sensitivity and selectivity makes trace gas monitoring, breath analysis, and industrial quality control particularly attractive in the MIR.
 While spectrally-broadband emission in this region can be obtained using thermal incoherent sources such as globars~\cite{davis2001fourier}, revolutionary new coherent light emitters offer unmatched optical power and the discrete structure of an optical frequency comb (OFC)~\cite{hansch2006nobel}.
 The latter feature enables performing precise, broadband and high-resolution measurements in the moving-parts-free configuration of a dual-comb spectrometer (DCS)~\cite{coddington_dual-comb_2016}, which naturally links the optical and radio-frequency domain with equivalent spectral sweep times reaching microseconds.

 Despite many technological challenges, the importance of the MIR region has driven extensive research on OFC generation.
 In principle, many novel platforms offer octave-wide coverages, yet they still require bulky external pump lasers.
 This is in stark contrast to emerging battery-operated fully-integrated systems at telecom wavelengths~\cite{stern_battery-operated_2018}.
-An alternative way to generate MIR OFCs is exploiting intracavity optical nonlinearities in monolithic semiconductor lasers, which combine direct MIR OFC emission with high-power per comb line, wavelength tunability, and extremely small footprint~\cite{scalari_-chip_2019}.
-Moreover, the bifunctionality of semiconductor lasers~\cite{lotfiMonolithicallyIntegratedMidIR2016, schwarzMonolithicFrequencyComb2019,sterczewskiMidinfraredDualcombSpectroscopy2020} promises fully-integrated dual-comb sources and detectors defined photolitographically on the same chip.
+An alternative way to generate MIR OFCs is exploiting the inherent gain nonlinearity (resonant in nature) in monolithic semiconductor lasers, which combine direct MIR OFC emission with high-power per comb line, wavelength tunability, and extremely small footprint~\cite{scalari_-chip_2019}.
+Moreover, semiconductor laser structures can amplify and absorb light at the same wavelength referred to as being bifunctional ~\cite{lotfiMonolithicallyIntegratedMidIR2016, schwarzMonolithicFrequencyComb2019,sterczewskiMidinfraredDualcombSpectroscopy2020}, which promises fully-integrated dual-comb sources and detectors defined photolitographically on the same chip.